Serving Fruita, Grand Junction, Orchard Mesa, Clifton, Palisade and all areas in between.

 To make sure the notarization process goes smoothly, please be sure you have these items before I arrive to serve you:

 - The document to be notarized.
+(No, I can’t print it for you.)
 Usually, the document will have a pre-printed notarial certificate at the bottom that I will fill in.
 If your document does not already include this certificate, you may wish to ask the organization or agency to which you’re submitting the document exactly what type of notarization is needed.
 The two most common types of notarization are an oath and an acknowledgment.
+I can bring a blank page with that notarial certificate to attach to your document.
+Let me know if I need to bring this.

 - A current identification card for the person signing the document, issued by a federal or state government entity.
 The ID must contain a photograph and the person’s signature.
-A Colorado driver’s license or ID card, a U.S. passport, or U.S. military ID are the best forms of identification, but in some cases a driver’s license from another state, a foreign passport, or a permanent resident card or visa may be acceptable.
+A Colorado driver’s license or ID card, a U.S. passport, or U.S. military ID are the best forms of identification.
+A driver’s license from another state, a foreign passport, or a permanent resident card or visa may be acceptable.
+The identification card can be expired, but for no more than 1 year.

 Call or text Shawn: 970-549-0744